hifly81/prometheus-csvplot/README.md

 python export_csv.py http://localhost:9090 2020-02-20T10:00:00Z 2020-02-20T10:30:00Z
 ```

+A new directory named *csv/performance_<date>* with the csv files will be generated.

 ### Create a pdf report with plots from csv files
 ```
 python plot.py <csv_directory>